PRACTICAL ADVICE ON INFECTION CONTROL

 Place a small table in the hallway by the front door on which are antiseptic wipes, alcohol soap, hand sprays of G101, disinfectant and 'Milton' available to be used by all those who arrive home or who enter at your invitation.

-Spray the outer layer of clothing with diluted G101 prior to hanging up.
+Spray the outer layer of clothing with diluted G101 or a strong warm detergent and water mix, prior to hanging up.

 Have a steel bowl on the table containing a sanitising solution.
 Cotton handkerchiefs and used face masks will be placed in the solution for decontamination prior to laundering.